Opening Day Tactics

 Safety First, Always

-Opening day often means crowded woods, especially on public land.
+Opening day often means crowded woods, especially on the public land most beginners hunt.

 - Treat every firearm as loaded, keep the muzzle in a safe direction, and keep your finger off the trigger until ready to shoot.